dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 Here `the_ID()` will display the specific ID of each post. `post_class()` creates the `class=` and displays a number of automatically generated classes WordPress creates to target different post types.
 If you want to add your own specific class to the output, you can put them inside the function like so: `<?php post_class( 'myclassname' ); ?>`.

 Go ahead and make sure everything is saved and refreash your site.
 Some default browser styling should now take effect due to the `<p>` tags that `the_content()` function automatically adds to your content.
+Take a look in the browser inspector to see the IDs and classes that WordPress has added to each article.

 ##Enqueue stylesheets: our first look at actions
 Ok - lets move on to doing a little styling work.
 First of all, we need to make sure WordPress recognizes that we have a stylesheet and knows where to use it.
 This will take advantage of the `wp_head()` function we added earlier.

-The correct way to include stylesheets in WordPress is to _enqueue_ them (https://codex.wordpress.org/Function_Reference/wp_enqueue_style).
+The correct way to include stylesheets in WordPress is to [enqueue](https://codex.wordpress.org/Function_Reference/wp_enqueue_style) them .
 We do this by adding a function to `functions.php` as seen below:

 ```
 <?php